New Grants to Support Humanities Preservation Efforts, 127 U.S. Institutions in 36 States Awarded $5.4 Million

 Awards include U.S. Newspaper Program and nine education and training projects

 The new NEH grants include five for projects in research and development, three that will advance the Endowment's program for the preservation of U.S. newspapers, five in education and training, and 114 "Preservation Assistance Grants" for projects in museums, libraries, and archives across the country.
-A complete list of new humanities preservation and access grants is available in the above box.
+A complete list of new humanities preservation and access grants is available here.

 "Throughout the United States, many collections of written materials, films, audio and video recordings, and material artifacts are threatened with physical deterioration as they age in our libraries, museums, and archives," said NEH Chairman Bruce Cole.
 "These new NEH grants will help the nation's cultural institutions protect and preserve significant materials for study by future generations."

 Five grants will support research and development to advance the nation's capacity to preserve and provide access to humanities resources.
 Indiana University (Bloomington) will develop and test best practices for preserving analog sound recordings by converting them into digital form.
 The Lawrence Berkeley National Laboratory (Berkeley, Calif.) will construct and test a non-invasive, state-of-the-art optical scanning system that will recover recorded sound from a variety of mechanical formats, including 78 rpm, shellac, acetate, wax, and discs.
 The University of California, Berkeley, will develop new standards for incorporating 14 historical and minority language scripts into the Unicode standard.
 The University of Missouri, Kansas City, will develop tools that will facilitate the process of digitizing and encoding Latin books printed prior to 1501.
 Heritage Preservation (Washington, D.C.) will prepare and disseminate a "Field Guide to Emergency Readiness and Response," which will provide step-by-step advice on how to salvage humanities collections immediately after a disaster.